-Basically concrete stain is coating the concrete with a water based product that adheres to the surface giving a light colored finish to the concrete.
+Basically, a concrete stain is coating the concrete with a water-based product that adheres to the surface giving a light-colored finish to the concrete.
 You can protect this color by applying a sealer that will make the color stay longer.

 Be aware that staining concrete is different than using acid which due to a chemical reaction with minerals in the concrete changes the color.
 Using acid involves more steps and the color availability is limited.